 Hard and non-porous materials like glass, metal, or plastic.
-Visibly dirty surfaces should be cleaned prior to disinfection.

 Consult EPA's list of disinfectants for use against COVID-19, specifically for use on hard, non-porous surfaces and for your specific application need.
 More frequent cleaning and disinfection is necessary to reduce exposure.